 Prior to joining the Trust, Lee was the director of operations for Year Up Chicago, leading strategic planning efforts and overseeing day-to-day operations for the organization, which provides young adults with skills development, corporate internships and wraparound support.
 Before her work at Year Up Chicago, Lee was the director of research, reporting & communications, and later the director of strategic partnerships and management, at the Chicago Housing Authority.

 Lee’s public sector experience includes directing the contracting process at the City of Chicago’s Department of Family and Support Services, and overseeing federally-funded community development grants at the City’s Office of Budget and Management’s Empowerment Zone.
 Lee earned a bachelor’s degree in philosophy from Boston College and master’s degrees in divinity and public policy, both from the University of Chicago.
-She currently serves on the board of Chicago’s Continuum of Care, which works to prevent and end homelessness in Chicago.
+Lee is active in Chicago’s Continuum of Care, and she currently serves on the boards of Forefront and ADA25 Advancing Leadership.